 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.

 While home setups are ok for home recording, you need a professional setup for a professional recording.

 Take your guitar to the local guitar shop (not the big box store) and ask them to give you a setup.

-This will involve getting your frets to where there’s no buzzing, setting the action for your playing style, setting the intonation so that it’s as close to in tune as possible at all time, and cleaning out the pots so that there’s no crackles.
+This will involve getting your frets to where there’s no buzzing, setting the action for your playing style, setting the intonation so that it’s as close to in tune as possible at all times, and cleaning out the pots so that there are no crackles.

 2. Get your amps and pedals in studio condition